deepskystacker/DSS/Installers/README.txt

 28. Change LibRaw supported camera list so that "Olympus OM-1" is recognised as well as "OM Digital Solutions OM-1"

 29. Update Libraw to 0.21.1

+30. Fix problem with incorrect handling of "No White Balance" and "Use Camera White Balance" settings for RAW files.

+31. Fix to SIMD code for Comet Stacking.